Diana Fritillary Butterfly in My Backyard

 Intriguingly, Arkansas represents the “western” population of the Diana Fritillary, with a separate “eastern” population inhabiting the southern Appalachian Mountains.
 Sadly, due to habitat loss from fire suppression and urban development, the Diana Fritillary is considered a “species of special concern” by the Arkansas Natural Heritage Commission.

-As Lindsey and I watched the Diana Fritillary flit from bloom to bloom, I felt incredibly fortunate to host such a regal creature in my own garden.
-Our chance encounter was a reminder of the incredible biodiversity that surrounds us—if we take the time to notice.
-Mount Magazine may be a “definitive destination” for Diana sightings, but my own little patch of Arkansas proved to be a butterfly kingdom that day.
+As Lindsey and I watched the Diana Fritillary move from bloom to bloom, I felt fortunate to have it in my garden.
+It was one of those moments that reminds me how much wildlife is around us.
+We just have to slow down and notice.
+Mount Magazine may be known as a top spot for Diana sightings.
+That day, my own little patch of Arkansas felt like a butterfly kingdom.

 Keep your eyes peeled, and with a little luck, you might just be graced by the presence of this magnificent state butterfly.